top of page

 Already know how to play?

-How to play diversophy®
+How To Play diversophy®

 Facilitation Guide

 diversophy® is designed for optimal learning and requires proper facilitation.
-It is is most effective in the environment of security, mutual acceptance, respect and trust.
+It is most effective in the environment of security, mutual acceptance, respect and trust.

-The following is an instruction how to
+The following is an instruction on how to

 organize a diversophy® online training event.

-For the organizer:
+For the Organizer:

-1) Learning objectives
+1) Learning Objectives

-Decide on which game best fits your learning objectives for the group you intend to engage.
+Decide on which game fits best to your learning objectives for the group you intend to engage.
 If you need some assistance in selecting the appropriate game or are interested in creating a customized game, check our website and do not hesitate to contact us at service@diversophy.com for questions, suggestions and other assistance you may require.

-2) Promotion & registration
+2) Promotion & Registration

 Advertise your online event well in advance.
 If it is an open event, notify us at service@diversophy.com of the time and details of registration or signup and we will promote it as well.
 Send reminders the day before the event with clear instructions, links and passwords needed for how to sign into the platform you are using.